Melky-Phoe/StateSmurf/SmurfEvaluator/README.md

 # SmurfEvaluator
-Application serves for filtering and comparing TransitionSmurf application's logs.
+Application serves for filtering and comparing TransitionSmurf logs.

 SmurfEvaluator work on principle of Etalon -> file that contains one tested application's run, that is manually verified and assumed as correct.